 Well-known antivirus programs like McAfee, Avast and Panda have smartphone app versions which provide enhanced security by making sure that downloaded files, apps, PDFs, and images, aren’t infected with malware before you open them.

 Jailbreaking is the act of removing all the built-in restrictions on your smartphone’s operating system so you can install unofficial apps, themes, programs and extensions on your device.
-This has a number of benefits, such as allowing you to customise your phone, improve your battery life, or download and use apps that aren’t available in the official app stores.
-However, jailbreaking your phone can expose it to hackers
+People sometimes do it to customise their phone, try to improve battery life or download and use apps that aren’t available in the official app stores.
+However, jailbreaking your phone can leave it significantly exposed to hackers.

 If you jailbreak your phone and it malfunctions, don’t expect any sympathy from the likes of Apple as it will also void your warranty and you won’t be able to get it repaired or replaced.